svecosystem/runed/sites/docs/content/utilities/debounced.md

 </div>
 ```

-You may cancel the pending update, or set a new value immediately.
-Setting immediately also cancels
+You may cancel the pending update, run it immediately, or set a new value.
+Setting a new value
-any pending updates.
+immediately also cancels any pending updates.

 ```ts
 let count = $state(0);